How To Start A Blog

 This will not only keep your blog more interesting to readers, but it also gives your blog fresh authoritative content on a day to day making it more appealing to search engines.

-When you ignore to update your blog on occasional basis or when you do your drip content one day here and there, it may seem to be convenient for your schedule, but missing days at a time or weeks is unacceptable and will most likely result in your blog being unsuccessful.
+When you ignore to update your blog on an occasional basis or when you do your drip content one day here and there, it may seem to be convenient for your schedule, but missing days at a time or weeks is unacceptable and will most likely result in your blog being unsuccessful.

 To keep your blog traffic and retain your visitor’s interest it is a must to update your blog daily with multiple entries.